LabWorkShift/turing-lang/README.md

 # Turing Lang

-A high-performance compiled programming language implemented in Rust.
+A compiled programming language implemented in Rust.

 ## Features